rahulrao9/StockPricePrediction_SARIMAX/README.md

 Feel free to contribute by opening issues, suggesting improvements, or submitting pull requests.

 ## Credits
-This project was developed by [rahulrao9] and [Hemabhushan-r], inspired by a passion for financial analytics and machine learning.
+This project was developed by [Rahul Rao](https://github.com/rahulrao9) and [Hemabhushan R](https://github.com/Hemabhushan-r), inspired by a passion for financial analytics and machine learning.